How to Get a Fingernail Out of Your Gums

 8. Try Using Glue or Toothpaste:

 Some users have recommended using clear nail polish to adhere the fingernail to your gums.
 Nail glue can also work similarly, but it may be more difficult to apply since you cannot see where the nail is.
-If you are not worried about getting your fingers messy, using some toothpaste to your gums may also help hold the pin in place until you can pull it out.
+If you are not worried about getting your fingers messy, using some toothpaste on your gums may also help hold the pin in place until you can pull it out.

 9. Get Some Help: